 PML FEDERATION LOCALITY GROUPS

-In Oxfordshire, GP practices work in four locality groups of seven – 11 practices each, covering the North, North East, West and part of the South West areas of Oxfordshire.
+In Oxfordshire, GP practices work in four locality groups of six – 11 practices each, covering the North, North East, West and part of the South West areas of Oxfordshire.

 GPs work together to develop services that reach a broader geographical area than their individual GP practices.
 This approach enables them to work more efficiently and to develop services specifically for their local populations.